Rush Limbaugh, having more fun than a human being should be all I have because I am doing what I was born to do.

 It's not going anywhere.

-But your question really has to do with do you want to prop up a company or at least patronize a company that uh CEO basically told people like you to take a hike.
+But your question really has to do with do you want to prop up a company or at least patronize a company that CEO basically told people like you to take a hike.

-I know jobs was more pro product over ROI, which I hey, you know, but I'm not gonna be able to do that.
+I know Jobs was more product over ROI, which I hate, you know, but I don't think that's let me tell you something.

-Jobs was the same.
+Jobs was the same way.

-Well, he just wouldn't have said what Cook said.
+just wouldn't have said what Cook said.

-Jobs, but I jobs was far more conservative.
+Jobs was far more conservative.

-At least, not no, let me take that back.
+At least not, no, let me take that back.

 Jobs was a pure capitalist in a liberal body.